aslam-saad/gss-entrepreneurship-analysis/stat_inf_project.md

 *With the p-value &lt;= 0.0001, we reject the null hypothesis.
 We have convincing evidence that the proportion of self-employed men is greater than proportion of self-employed women in the U.S.*

-**2- Does the likelihood of being self-employed differ significantly by gender or religion?**
+**2- Does the likelihood of being self-employed differ significantly by religion?**

 **Hypothesis**